 The law against sorcery is a universal commandment that it is not forbidden in the Ten Commandments, but is repeated in the New Testament (see Galatians 5:20).

-Think about this: a practicing homosexual can rightly claim to be a “commandment keeper” if the Decalogue is the complete transcript of morality, as certain branches of Christianity affirm.
+Think about this: a person who engages in illicit relationships with animals could (presumably) rightly claim to be a “commandment keeper” if the Decalogue is the complete transcript of morality, as certain branches of Christianity affirm.
 So could a man who marries his sister; clearly the Ten Commandments are not the complete moral law.

 Nature of the Sabbath Law